bedaro/hcde-410-final/README.md

 ENSO history: https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php

 ENSO data was manually copied/pasted into a CSV, ending in 2020.
-For each month of each year, the Oceanic Nino Index (ONI) is given as a three-month smoothed average.
+For each month of each year, the Oceanic Niño Index (ONI) is given as a three-month smoothed average.

 PDO history: https://www.ncdc.noaa.gov/teleconnections/pdo/